rafalp/async-caches/README.md

 Currently three cache backends are available:

 * `dummy` - Dummy cache backend that doesn't cache anything.
 Used to disable caching in tests!
-* `locmem` - Cache backend that stores data in thread's memory.
-Lets you develop and test caching without need to setup and maintin cache server.
+* `locmem` - Cache backend that stores data in local memory.
+Lets you develop and test caching without need for actual cache server.
 * `redis` - Redis cache intended for use in actual deployments.

 **Requirements:** Python 3.6+